The iCAN Chapter Network

 The International Children's Advisory Network is an organization in which members are children.

-Starting an iCAN chapter is easy, fun and FREE!
+Starting or joining an iCAN chapter is easy, fun and FREE!

 Local iCAN chapters have a lot of autonomy and consist of 5-50 members that may come from an already-established Teen Advisory Board typically associated with a Children's hospital, though it is not necessary.
 Chapters set their own schedule and work on activities that are of interest to the local kids.
 Most chapters are condition-agnostic, meaning that a child of any medical background may join, though we have one for cancer and one which is virtual to help support children in remote areas.